How to Rent an Apartment with No Credit Check (2026 Guide)

 What "No Credit Check" Can Actually Mean (And When to Be Cautious)

 Legitimate no-credit-check rentals exist, but the phrase also attracts scammers.
-The FTC's guide to renting a home outlines common fraud tactics.
+The CFPB's guide for renters outlines common fraud tactics.
 Four red flags should prompt you to walk away.

 Legitimate landlords meet you in person, show the unit, and provide a written lease.
 For more on credit challenges, see brightplace's guide on how to get an apartment with bad credit.